 Bob is a Board Certified Specialist in Sports Dietetics, the former Director of Sports Nutrition for the University of Florida and most recently served as a sport dietitian for the US Olympic Committee.

-Nutrition periodization is matching your nutrition intake to your annual schedule.
-A topic Bob Seebohar specializes in.
-Bob is a Board Certified Specialist in Sports Dietetics, the former Director of Sports Nutrition for the University of Florida and most recently served as a sport dietitian for the US Olympic Committee.
+Proper nutrition for endurance athletes involves a concept called nutrition periodization.
+Nutrition periodization is matching your nutrition intake to your annual schedule, a topic in which Bob Seebohar specializes.
+Bob is a Board Certified Specialist in Sports Dietetics, the former Director of Sports Nutrition for the University of Florida, and most recently served as a sport dietitian for the US Olympic Committee.
 Bob traveled to the 2008 Summer Olympic Games as a sport dietitian for the US Olympic Team and the personal sport dietitian for the Olympic Triathlon Team.

 Bob has a bachelor's degree in Exercise and Sports Science, a master's degree in Health and Exercise Science and a second master's degree in Food Science and Human Nutrition.
 He is a registered dietitian, exercise physiologist, Certified Strength and Conditioning Specialist and a High Performance Triathlon Coach.
 As a nutrition coach, Bob specializes in enhancing health and improving performance by improving metabolic efficiency and using nutrition periodization, which provides varying nutrition recommendations to each specific athlete based on training cycle changes and body composition and weight goals.